Skip to main content

 BlueEye facilitates JetBlue Crew Member Collaboration

 JetBlue serves over 110,000 passengers per day across 1,000+ flights and 110 airports, globally.
-They have over 22,000 crewmembers working across their airports and routes — with several roles operating on the ground and in-cabin — ensuring that every traveler (and their belongings) reaches their destination as smoothly as possible.
+They have more than 22,000 crewmembers working across their airports and routes, ensuring that every traveler (and their belongings) reaches their destination as smoothly as possible.

 Front of House